 Retired Musician Royalties - IRS Treatment

-First, let’s examine what royalties are.
 Royalties proceeds from the sale of intellectual property are considered earned income.
-An author/creator of work may receive extended royalties from the result of their personal service.
+An author/creator of work may receive extended royalties from the result of their personal services.

 There are exceptions where royalties from creative work are not subject to self-employment tax.
 This happens where creating the intellectual property is incidental and not typical for the taxpayer profession.
-For example. a math teacher who once published a book of poetry will report royalties on Schedule E. If he had published a math tutorial then royalties would be self-employment income.
+Same as example 2 above, a math teacher who once published a book of poetry will report royalties on Schedule E. If he had published a math tutorial then royalties would be self-employment income.

 This is why the taxpayer occupation field is so important.